aivnte/aivnte/README.md

 Our products serve as virtual brains for businesses, capable of generating high-quality content, understanding complex data, and making informed decisions in real-time.

-We also offer advisory services to companies looking to leverage AI.
+We also offer advisory services to SMEs looking to leverage Gen AI for content and automation.

 ### Contact Me